Second Star to the Right

 "Second Star to the Right" is the 21st episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 43rd episode overall.
 It aired on May 5, 2013.

 The episode was written by Andrew Chambliss & Ian Goldberg and directed by Ralph Hemecker.

 In this episode, Emma Swan, her parents, and Neal try to find a missing Regina, while flashbacks show Baelfire's past with the Darling family.

+Title card

+London's skyline with the clock turning a quarter past 8 on the Elizabeth Tower of the Palace of Westminster stands beyond the Enchanted Forest.